Sophisticated and small versus simple and sizeable: When does it pay off to introduce drifting coefficients in Bayesian

 For the variance-covariance matrix we also impose the DL prior,

 The local shrinkage parameters $\psi_{si}$ and $\xi^2_{s i}$ for $s \in \{h, \gamma\}$ are defined analogously to the case of the regression coefficients described above.
-We let $\tilde{\varpi}$ denote a global shrinkage parameter with large values implying heavy shrinkage on the covariance parameters of the model.
+We let $\tilde{\varpi}_s$ denote the set of global shrinkage parameters with large values, implying heavy shrinkage on the covariance parameters of the model.

-The main differences of the NG and the DL prior are the presence of the Dirichlet components that introduce even more flexibility. \cite{bhattacharya2015dirichlet} show that in the framework of the stylized normal means problem this specification yields excellent posterior contraction rates in light of a sparse data generating process.
-Within an extensive simulation exercise they moreover provide some evidence that this prior also works well in practice.
+The main differences of the NG and the DL prior are the presence of the Dirichlet components that introduce even more flexibility. \cite{bhattacharya2015dirichlet} show that in the framework of the stylized normal means problem, this specification yields excellent posterior contraction rates in light of a sparse DGP.
+Within an extensive simulation exercise, they moreover provide some evidence that this prior also works well in practice.